bis83/basilico/README.md

 # basilico

-A static site generator for Single Page Web App for Game.
+A single page application generator for Game.

 ## Build